steve-chavez/postgrest-sessions-example/app.sql.md

 grant execute on function api.authenticate to authenticator;

 ```

+We need to take care to use `set local ...` statements or the function
+`set_config(..., ..., true)` in order to absolutely make sure that we don't leak
+settings between requests.
+Those variants set variables that are valid
+only for the current transaction and PostgREST runs each request in its own
+transaction.

 We will configure PostgREST to run this function before every request in
 [`postgrest.conf`](postgrest.conf) using `pre-request = "api.authenticate"`.